sebestyenhompot/beautiful-jekyll/_posts/XML.md

 title: Explaining the XML Assignment
 ---

+### 1/A. Creating the cleaned copies of the Perseus XML files
-(1/A) For creating the cleaned copies of the Perseus XML files, I took the following steps:
+For creating the cleaned copies of the Perseus XML files, I took the following steps:

 1. Importing the RegEx module into Python: `import re`.